psf/pyperf/doc/api.rst

       Return a :class:`Benchmark` instance.

       See the :ref:`bench_time_func() example <bench_time_func_example>`.

-   .. method:: is_worker()

-      Return True if the current process was started with --worker, and False otherwise.

    .. method:: parse_args(args=None)

       Parse command line arguments using :attr:`argparser` and put the result